CWE-CAPEC/CWE-Content-Development-Repository/documentation/submission-problems.md

 ### Resolution

-The submission cannot progress to the Production stage until the informational needs are addressed.
+The submission cannot progress to Stage 3 (Content-Generation) until the informational needs are addressed.